Joystream/community-repo/workinggroup-reports/storage_group/report_31.md

 ### Report:

-This is the 30th report for the Storage Provider Working Group.
+This is the 31th report for the Storage Provider Working Group.

 * One more week was completed without incidents.

+* We are preparing for the launch of new release.

-## Current ipfs repo size : 1224 GB
+## Current ipfs repo size : 1251 GB

 ### 0x2bc